This site requires JavaScript, please enable it in your browser!

 By programmer22, with 19 replies.

-Last reply by danpost, almost 14 years ago:
+Last reply by danpost, over 14 years ago:

 You need to be a bit more specific.
 Where is your counter?
 How is it declared?
 Are you trying to get the score TO the scoreboard?
 Usually, the score is kept within the scoreboard class, and a reference to the scoreboard is kept in the world class.
 That way, methods such as getScore(), bumpCounter(int), and other counter related methods can be placed there and the act method will update the scoreboard image (if the score is in view the whole game-set).